 On the southeast corner of the University of Houston campus resides one of the most highly lauded, well-run animal facilities in the country: Animal Care Operations (ACO).
 Particularly renowned for how efficiently it is managed and maintained, ACO recently received continued accreditation through the Association for Assessment and Accreditation of Laboratory Animal Care … [Read more...] about Running Smoothly: How ACO Maintains its Facilities

 Don't go into the light (without proper safety precautions!)
 We all remember the mom from the famous movie, Poltergeist, relentlessly instructing little Carol Anne to run towards the light in order to save herself from ghosts.
 In that situation, the light saved Carol Anne’s life, but we all know Poltergeist is just a movie.
 In real life, different degrees of UV lights … [Read more...] about Light Safety, Heavy Consequences

-Getting along with colleagues and forming connections actually helps create a culture of lab safety.
 For the most part, we all know how important it is to adhere to universal lab safety rules such as wearing closed-toe shoes or properly labeling all chemicals.
 Oftentimes, we forget about the human relations side of the safety equation.
-Cultivating positive working … [Read more...] about The Human Touch: Camaraderie Promotes Safety in the Lab
+Cultivating positive working relationships with colleagues is as important (maybe even more so) as learning the “technical” safety rules of a … [Read more...] about The Human Touch: Camaraderie Promotes Safety in the Lab

 Fashion does exist in a science lab.
 Although the attire may not be the latest trendy jacket or shoes, all the cool science kids wear PPE (personal protective equipment) while making discoveries and solving the world’s biggest mysteries.
 Furthermore, consistently wearing PPE is extremely important and a critical part of the scientific process.
 “Appropriate personal … [Read more...] about Are You Down With PPE?